Novando/byfood/fe/README.md

 than copy the content from `.env.example` to your newly created env file.
 Do not forget to write the value accordingly.

+The default development value for API_URL is `https://localhost:3000/v1`.
+Do not using trailing slash

 ## Run locally
 Run the development server: